“He Shall Dwell Outside His Tent”

 (Moed Katan 7b)

-The Gemara explains that in order not to impinge upon the metzorah’s mitzvah to rejoice during festivals, the kohanim would not check a person for indications of tzara’as during a mo’ed.
-That way, no one could be diagnosed with tzara’as and be forced to dwell alone outside the city.
+The Gemara explains that in order not to impinge upon the metzora’s mitzvah to rejoice during the festivals, the Kohanim would not check a person for indications of tzara’as during the Moed.
+Thereby, he would not be diagnosed with tzara’as, and would not be forced to dwell alone outside the city.

-One would think that this ruling would not apply to a resident of a non-walled city.
-After all, even if he were diagnosed with tzara’as, he would still be able stay home for Yom Tov.
-Why, then, should a kohen refrain from examining him?
-And yet, no hint of this exception for residents of non-walled cities is found anywhere in Shas.
+One would think that this ruling should not apply to a resident of an unwalled city.
+Even if he was diagnosed with tzara’as, he could still remain home for Yom Tov.
+Why then should the Kohen refrain from examining him?
+Reasonable as this may sound, no hint of this exception is found anywhere in Shas.

-Rabbi Yechiel Michel Epstein zt”l, author of Aruch Hashulchan, wrote a fascinating companion set entitled Aruch Hashulchan Ha’asid,a compendium of halachos that will become relevant after Mashiach comes and the Beis Hamikdash is rebuilt.
+Rabbi Yechiel Michel Epstein, zt”l, author of the Aruch HaShulchan, authored a fascinating companion set entitled Aruch HaShulchan Ha’asid, a compendium of the halachos that will become relevant after Moshiach comes and the Beis HaMikdash is rebuilt.
 There, he discusses the laws of tzara’as, and presents a novel chiddush.
-He writes that although a metzorah may remain in a non-walled city, he may not associate with other people there, as the Torah says, “He shall dwell alone.”
-Accordingly, we can well understand why even in a non-walled city, kohanim refrain from examining people for tzara’as during a mo’ed.
+He writes that although a metzora may remain in an unwalled city, he may not associate with other people there, as the pasuk says, “He shall dwell alone.”
+Accordingly, we can well understand why even in an unwalled city, the Kohanim refrain from examining people for tzara’as during the Moed.

-When the Gemara talks about walled cities in reference to the laws of redeeming sold property and the laws of reading megillah, it refers specifically to cities that were walled in the time of Yehoshua (Megillah 2b, 3b, Rambam, Hilchos Shemita 12:15).
-The Bartenura (Keilim 1:7) writes that the same condition applies to the laws of metzorahs.
-A metzorah only needs to leave a city that was walled from the time of Yehoshua.
-This is the opinion of many Rishonim (Rashi and Rosh on Keilim, ibid; Tosefos, Arachin 32b; Rashi on Megillah 10b, Shavuos 16a; see Mishneh L’melech, Hilchos Beis Habechira 7:13).
+When the Gemara refers to walled cities in reference to the laws of redeeming sold property and the laws of reading Megilla, it refers specifically to cities that were walled in the time of Yehoshua (Megilla 2b, 3b; Rambam, Hilchos Shemita 12:15).
+The Bartenura (Keilim 1:7) writes that the same applies to the metzora.
+He need only leave a city that was walled from the time of Yeshohua.
+This is the opinion of many Rishonim (Rashi and Rosh on Keilim, ibid; Tosefos, Arachin 32b; Rashi on Megilla 10b, Shavuos 16a.
+See Mishneh L’melech, Hilchos Beis Habechira 7:13).

 The Rambam writes that a metzora must leave a walled city in Eretz Yisrael.
-He does not add the proviso that this law only applies to cities that were walled during the time of Yehoshua.
-Some people therefore argue that the Rambam disagrees with the Rishonim cited above (see Haksav V’Hakabbala, Vayikra 14:40).
+He makes no mention that this applies only to cities that were walled during the time of Yehoshua.
+Some infer from this that he argues against the Rishonim cited above (see Haksav V’Hakabbala, Vayikra 14:40).

-In the Haftorah for Parshas Metzorah, we learn about four metzorahswho were sent out of the city of Shomron (II Melachim 7:3).
-Shomron was built by Imri, the father of King Achav, many years after Yehoshua (see I Melachim, 16:24).
-Nevertheless the metzorahswere forced to leave the city.
-This incident seems to serve as proof for the position of the Rambam.
+In the Haftarah for Parshas Metzora, we learn about four metzoras who were sent out of the city of Shomron (Melachim II, 7:3).
+Shomron was built by Imri, the father of King Achav, many years after Yehoshua (see Melachim I, 16:24).
+Nevertheless, the metzoras were forced to leave the city.
+This seems to be a proof for the Rambam.

 Who Built Shomron?

-To defend the other Rishonim, Rabbi Akiva Eiger (Keilim, ibid) suggests that perhaps Imri did not really build Shomron.
+To resolve the question against the other Rishonim, Rabbi Akiva Eiger (Keilim, ibid) suggests that perhaps Imri did not really build Shomron.
 Perhaps it had already existed from the time of Yehoshua, but Imri fortified it and made it into his capital city.
 The Aruch L’ner (Teshuvos Binyan Tzion 2:60) argues against this.
 He cites from the Gemara (Sanhedrin 102b) that Imri merited to become king of Israel in reward for having added a city in Eretz Yisrael – namely, Shomron.
 If the city had already existed, and Imri only fortified it, this would not be considered adding a city.